 the User must provide such information to DBCT Management as may be reasonably requested by DBCT Management by notice to establish that the User (or, as applicable, a provider of Security) is reputable and of good financial standing.
 DBCT Management must keep any such information in the strictest confidence, except that DBCT Management may disclose such information on a confidential basis to its financiers and consultants who require such information to assess the solvency and creditworthiness of the User or provider of Security.

-If, after the Execution Date, in the reasonable opinion of DBCT Management, the User (or, as applicable, a provider of Security) has ceased to be reputable or of good financial standing with the capability to fulfil all of its obligations under (or in respect of) this Agreement or there is a materially increased risk that this will occur prior to the earlier of the Terminating Date and the end of the Term,
+If, after the Execution Date, in the reasonable opinion of DBCT Management:

+the User (or, as applicable, a provider of Security) has ceased to be reputable or of good financial standing with the capability to fulfil all of its obligations under (or in respect of) this Agreement; or

+[where this Agreement concerns Access to a Differentiated Expansion] there is a materially increased risk that this will occur prior to the earlier of the Terminating Date and the end of the Term,

 then the User must provide, within 20 Business Days after written notice from DBCT Management, to DBCT Management, a Security which:-

 secures (to an extent reasonable in the circumstances) the obligations under this Agreement of the User to DBCT Management;